 Add some spelt flour to your flour mix and you will get a deeper richer taste and a great texture.
 Spelt, an ancient cereal grain, is a distant cousin to wheat.
 It has a nutty, slightly sweet flavour.
 Use spelt flour as a substitute for wheat or white flour when baking.

 Tip: Using the spelt flour, you need to add a little bit more water (liquid ingredients) than usual.

 - Texture.
 When you want that meaty taste and texture, mushrooms are the way to go.
-Their flavor is rich, earthy, and meaty, especially brown button field mushrooms or Portobello mushrooms.
+Their flavour is rich, earthy, and meaty, especially brown button field mushrooms or Portobello mushrooms.
 They are healthy and filling and can replace meat in this curry recipe.
 Cauliflower is another one vegetable which has a great texture.
-Both cauliflower and mushrooms absorb flavors and provide a meat-like texture, perfect for your favorite curries.
+Both cauliflower and mushrooms absorb flavours and provide a meat-like texture, perfect for your favourite curries.

-- Concentrated vegetable stock adds great flavor to all my vegetable savory dishes includes curry.
-Purchased vegetable concentrate works great too if it has a good quality and additive-free.
+- Concentrated vegetable stock adds great flavour to all my vegetable savoury dishes includes curry.
+Purchased vegetable concentrate works great too if it has good quality and additive-free.

 Mamia`s sauces are vegan-friendly.
 Prepared in small batches over many hours with no artificial colours, flavours or preservatives.
 Sauces available in three options: medium spicy, mild and kiwi hot.

 - 1/2 cup coconut yoghurt

 - 1/2 teaspoon fine salt